junyoung-sim/ddpg-quant/README.md

 Optimizing $J$ and $L$ requires all the techniques used in standard deep Q-learning (e.g., replay memory) with some modifications:

 1) We must compute $\frac{dQ}{dA}$ for each action (action gradients) while updating the critic parameters such that we can compute $\nabla{J_\phi}=\nabla_{a}Q(s,a;\theta)\nabla_{\phi}\mu(s)$ for the actor (parallelized via CPU multithreading in this algorithm).
-2) We must implement parameter noise, which adds gaussian noise to the actor's parameters to enable exploration while learning.
-Adding noise to the parameters is proven to be more efficient than adding noise to the action space.
+2) Exploration should either be done by adding OU or uncorrelated gaussian noise to the parameters or action space.
 3) Soft updates.
 Instead of copying the actor and critic parameters to their targets after a fixed number of frames, DDPG uses soft updates where only a small percentage ($\tau$) of the actor and critic parameters are copied to their targets every iteration.

 ## Portfolio Optimization